We research and explore the coolest ghost towns and historic locations in Ohio!

-Wheatville was settled in 1807 by Henry Eikenberry (1771 – 1828) & Mary (Landis) Eikenberry (1772 – 1858).
+Wheatville was settled in 1807 by Henry Eikenberry (1771 – 1828) and Mary (Landis) Eikenberry (1772 – 1858).
 They had 6 kids in Virginia and a seventh child was born in Preble County shortly after they moved there.
 Wheatville – Eikenberry Cemetery, where most of the Eikenberry family was buried, is on Quaker Trace Rd.
 There are also several abandoned schools in the area.
-School #7 is a couple miles north on Halderman Rd, another one is to the east on SR 503, & Andrews Schoolhouse is southwest of town on Aukerman Creek Rd.
+School #7 is a couple miles north on Halderman Rd, another one is to the east on SR 503, an Andrews Schoolhouse is southwest of town on Aukerman Creek Rd.
 Wheatville was named after the flour mills that were its major source of income in the 1800s.
 The town had a post office from 1853-1857.

 Preble County, Ohio Ghost Towns Research Resources